expox7/WorkExamples/Shocks_and_flux_limiter/README.txt

+Shocks_and_flux_limiter.pdf is a report with all the information about the project and an analysis of the results.

 There are four python files: InitialConditions, Limiter, ShockAnimation and MachCalculator.

 InitialConditions it's a module with a function that returns the ICs when given the needed parameters.